gyuyuu/3040-A2-resume/README.md

 Describe the practical steps of how to host and format a resume.

 ## Prerequisites:
-Prepare your laptop, internet connection, your resume(written in markdown format), and your github account
+Prepare your laptop, internet connection, your resume(written in markdown format), and your github account.
+If you don't know about what is a github, it is a distributed version control system(DVCS) which is commonly used nowdays.
+It is useful for concurrent work on same task.

 ## Instructions:
 How to host your resume on github page using Jekyll